22 Best Places To Visit Outside London For Day Trips

 Many day trippers to Arundel choose kayaking or hiring a motorboat for cruising the River Arun.

-Top Tip: Head to one of the many lively pubs for the end of your day in Arundel.
+TIP: Head to one of the many lively pubs for the end of your day in Arundel.
 The famous and historic Black Rabbit pub is fabulous!

 The fastest way to reach Arundel is by train; however, driving to Arundel from London does not take much longer than a train ride.
 Trains from London’s Victoria station take 90 minutes to reach Arundel.
-Check train prices and availability on Trainline and Omio.
+Check train prices and availability on Trainline and Omio

 17. Bath, Somerset